NASA

 • determine where additional investigative work is needed (e.g., to define appropriate metrics for a science investigation or determine if a science investigation is feasible within constraints),

-• discover areas where community consensus-building is needed (e.g., where there are significant discrepancies in strategy for the similar science investigations),
+• discover areas where community consensus-building is needed (e.g., where there are significant discrepancies in strategy for the similar science investigations), target additional requests for community input, and

 • inform the programs and agendas for later follow-up community workshops on the CCS survey definition.